A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 Don’t walk users through your tool with bland product tours.
 You’ll lose their attention along the way.

 Use interactive walkthroughs to guide them step-by-step through engaging with a feature for the first time.
-Here’s the walkthrough Kommunicate created to guide users through customizing their chat widget for the first time.
+This will help new customers adopt your product and minimize customer churn risk.

 Don’t rely on hope to discover your feature upgrades and new releases.
 It’s your job to announce what’s new in the first place.